 Washington's salmon, steelhead, and other fisheries are managed cooperatively in a unique government-to-government relationship.
 One government is the State of Washington, and the other are Indian nations whose rights were reserved in treaties signed with the federal government in the 1850s.
 In those treaties, tribal nations agreed to allow the peaceful settlement of much of western Washington, and provided the land to do so, in exchange for their continued right to fish, gather shellfish, hunt and exercise other sovereign rights.
 A 1974 federal court case (U.S. v.
-Washington, decided by U.S. District Court Judge George Boldt, and following sub-proceedings) re-affirmed the tribes' treaty rights to harvest salmon, steelhead, and other fish species and established them as co-managers of Washington fisheries.
+Washington (PDF), decided by U.S. District Court Judge George Boldt, and following sub-proceedings) re-affirmed the tribes' treaty rights to harvest salmon, steelhead, and other fish species and established them as co-managers of Washington fisheries.

 Today, WDFW and the tribes work together to conserve and sustainably manage fish populations to provide opportunities for recreational, commercial, and ceremonial and subsistence harvest.
+Visit our North of Falcon webpage for information on current fisheries, including the state/tribal list of agreed fisheries (LOAF).

 Cooperation in salmon management